HairyFotr/linter/README.md

 ### Configuration

-Warnings can be turned off using a `+`-separated list of warning names:
+Warnings can be turned off using a plus-separated list of warning names:

     scalacOptions += "-P:linter:disable:UseHypot+CloseSourceFile+OptionOfOption"